 Attendance is optional, but strongly encouraged.
 If you plan to attend the Pre-Application Conference, DOP requests that you RSVP in advance.
 Please send an e-mail to Vincent Pernetti (acco@probation.nyc.gov) with the name of your organization and the number of people attending.
-Due to limited seating, DOP/CEO/Mayor's Fund requests that each organization send no more than two representatives to the Pre-Application Conference.
+Due to limited seating, DOP requests that each organization send no more than two representatives to the Pre-Application Conference.